nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.1.
 Navigate Around

-As a first time user, we understand that you might be confused on how to even start up the application in the first place.
+If you are a first time user, we understand that you might be confused on how to even start up the application in the first place.
 Therefore, you can go to the [Installation](#5-installation) section to download SoConnect, if you have not done so.

 Once SoConnect is installed, you can navigate to the [Quickstart](#6-quickstart) section, where we will cover the basics of using SoConnect.